OpenStitching/lir/README.md

 ------------

-## <a name="contourlir">LIR based on outline</a>
+## <a name="contourlir">LIR based on contour</a>

-Especially for bigger grids the functionality can be further optimized by only analysing the outline.
+Especially for bigger grids the functionality can be further optimized by only analysing the outline of a polygon.
 Here are timings created by calculating the lir for [masks in different resolutions](https://github.com/lukasalexanderweber/lir/tree/main/ext/performance_comparison):

 Timings             |  Timings (log transformed) :-------------------------:|:-------------------------:
 <img width="400" src="https://github.com/lukasalexanderweber/lir/blob/main/ext/performance_comparison/performance_comparison.svg" /> |  <img width="400" src="https://github.com/lukasalexanderweber/lir/blob/main/ext/performance_comparison/performance_comparison_log.svg" />

-The computation costs are saved by analysing only the outline pixels instead of all cells.
-We utilize the fact that the LIR always touches the outline of the cell grid.
+The computation costs are saved by analysing only the contour pixels instead of all cells.
+We utilize the fact that the LIR always touches the outline of the polygon.
 Here is how it works:

 <img width="200" src="https://github.com/lukasalexanderweber/lir/blob/main/ext/readme_imgs/outline_approach/cells2.png">